taurus-org/taurus/doc/source/devel/howto_controllers/howto_motorcontroller.rst

 position (home switch, for example) and once there, set a meaningful position to the current position.
 Some motor controllers support reseting the internal register to the desired value.
-If your motor controller can do this the implementation is as easy as writting the :meth:`~sardana.pool.controller.MotorController.DefinePosition` and call the proper code of your hardware library to do it:
+If your motor controller can do this the implementation is as easy as writing the :meth:`~sardana.pool.controller.MotorController.DefinePosition` and call the proper code of your hardware library to do it: